otoolep/questdb.io/website/blog/2020-05-01-faster-more-accurate-sums.md

 ![alt-text](assets/sum-2.png)

-Now, let's express this sum back as one number in scientific notation.
+Now, let us express this sum back as one number in scientific notation.
 We have to `truncate` the result back to 5 significant digits.

 ![alt-text](assets/sum-3.png)

-The result is completely off.
-In fact, it's as if we did not add anything.
+The result is incorrect.
+In fact, it is as if we did not sum anything.

 ### Kahan's algorithm for compensated summation
-Compensated sum maintains a sum of accumulated errors and uses it to attempt to correct the (inaccurate) sum by the total error.
+Compensated sum maintains a sum of accumulated errors and uses it to attempt to correct the (inaccurate) sum by the total error amount.
 It does so by trying to adjust each new number by the total accumulated error.

 The main Compensated summation algorithm is the <a href="https://en.wikipedia.org/wiki/Kahan_summation_algorithm" target="_blank">Kahan</a> sum.
 It runs in 4 steps:

-- Subtract the `running error` from new `nunber` to get the `adjusted number`.
+- Subtract the `running error` from the new `number` to get the `adjusted number`.
 If this is the first number, then the running error is 0.
 - Add the `adjusted number` to the `running total` and truncate to the number of significant digits.
 This is the `truncated result`.
 - Calculate the `new running error` as `(truncated result - running total) - adjusted number`
 - Assign the `truncated result` as the new `running total`.